Emerson High School (Union City, New Jersey): Turkey game

 During Union Hill and Emerson's time as Union City's two high schools, the Union Hill Hillers and the Emerson Bulldogs were rivals in athletics.
 In competing for the Hudson County Interscholastic Football Championship, Union Hill beat Emerson five consecutive years from 1923 to 1927.
-During the November 1927 game, Union Hill beat their rivals 19 to 0 in front of a crowd of 12,000 people.
+In the November 1927 game, Union Hill beat their rivals 19 to 0 in front of a crowd of 12,000 people.

 For 88 consecutive years, the most notable aspect of their rivalry on the field was the annual Turkey Game, held on Thanksgiving, a tradition that began in 1919, when the high schools served the neighboring towns of West Hoboken in the south and Union Hill in the north, a rivalry described as "simmering hatred" that gave the schools' principals cause to fear that the first game might turn lead to violence.
-That game ended in a tie of 0-0.
+That game ended in a tie of 0–0.
 When the towns of Union Hill and West Hoboken merged in 1925 to form the city of Union City, the Turkey Game remained, despite the fact that schools in the same district usually do not often compete directly against each other.

 In the 1930s and 1940s, the Turkey Game attracted as many as 15,000 fans.
 A wooden chariot would be pulled around the field at halftime, carrying the football king and queen from the defending school, who were booed and pelted with paper when they got to the opposing side of Roosevelt Stadium.
 This part of the tradition fell into disuse by the early 1970s.